ultrabug/py3status/py3status/modules/README.md

 ### <a name="gpmdp"></a>gpmdp

-Display currently playing song from Google Play Music Desktop Player.
+Display song currently playing in Google Play Music Desktop Player.

 Configuration parameters:
   - `cache_timeout`  how often we refresh this module in seconds *(default 5)*